Are you facing a project that requires some material removal? You might be wondering: should you reach for a sander or a grinder?

 - Smoothing and leveling surfaces of wood, metal, and other materials

-- Removing old paint, varnish, and other coatings
+- Removing old paint, varnish, and coatings

 - Preparing wood surfaces for painting, staining, or other finishes